310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Ah, no, there’s nothing you need to apologize for—Oh.
+Ah, no, there’s nothing you need to apologize for— Oh.

 Sorry, seems like I’m being called over.
 I’ll have to go now!
 {% endbubble %}